 Windows 7, according to official estimates from Microsoft, constitutes about 30% of all Windows PCs across the globe.
 This means that for every five Windows PCs, at least one is running Windows 7.

 By this time, Windows 7 users would be expected to upgrade to a newer version or risk having their system’s security and patch support withdrawn.

-So, if you still want to keep running your PC on Win7 after the impending “apocalypse”, the guides herein would assist you.
-In this article, we have described, succinctly, how to use Windows 7 forever.
+So, if you still want to keep running your PC on Win7 after the impending apocalypse, the guides herein would assist you.
+In this article, we have succinctly described how to stay on Windows 7 forever.

 Hope you find this helpful.